keogami/crypt/README.md

 Now you can safely delete the original file ;3

-NOTE: To avoid compromising your passphrase, supply an empty string to `-p` and `crypt` will prompt you to enter your password.
+NOTE: To avoid compromising your passphrase, omit `-p` or supply an empty string to `-p` and `crypt` will prompt you to enter your password.
 ```
 crypt -p "" -o output.enc -s output.salt encrypt mysecretfile.txt
 ```